WebAssembly/spec/md-proto/WebAssembly.md

  - Embedding-specific validation may be performed on each import.

 > Global imports may be permitted to be mutable in the future.

+> The module string will often identify a module to import from, and the name string an export in that module to import, but embedding environments may provide other mechanisms for resolving imports as well.

 #### Function Section